mathmodelling/fuzzy-journey/README.md

 ***Work in Progress!***

 This repository contains support scripts for statistical analysis of hydrometeorological variables.
-Initially intended for teaching in the courses of Applied stochastic processes, Hydroclimatolgy,  Hydroclimatology and Climate Variability at Javeriana University.
+Initially intended for teaching in the courses of Applied stochastic processes, Hydroclimatolgy,  Variabilidad Climática and Climate Variability at Javeriana University.

 Here you will find scripts for: